starcitizen-lug/lug-helper/README.md

   - Select a different wine prefix for the Helper to target in its operations

 - `Update/Repair launch script`
-  - Update the game launch script to the latest version or repair broken paths
+  - Update the game launch script to the latest version or repair broken paths and .desktop files

 - `Edit launch script`
   - Edit the game launch script